openfisca/openfisca-doc/coding-the-legislation/20_input_variables.md

 ### When to use enums?

 Let's say you want to write a `housing_tax` that depends on the occupancy status of the inhabitants.
-> Example:.
-Only Tenants and Owners pay the housing tax.Free Lodgers & Homeless people are exempted.
+> Example: Only Tenants and Owners pay the housing tax.
+Free Lodgers and Homeless people are exempted.

 `housing_occupancy_status` will be an input variable, and have a limited set of possible values (e.g. Owner, Tenant ...).
 We can express this through the enum type.